22Xy/BonZeb_CSharp/README.md

 # Kalman Filter
 You can use a Kalman filter in any place where you have uncertain information about some dynamic system, and you can make an educated guess about what the system is going to do next.
-Even if messy reality comes along and interferes with the clean motion you guessed about, the Kalman filter will often do a very good job of figuring out what actually happened [1].
+Even if messy reality comes along and interferes with the clean motion you guessed about, the Kalman filter will often do a very good job of figuring out what happened [1].

 <div align="center">
   <img src="https://www.bzarg.com/wp-content/uploads/2015/08/kalflow.png" width="400" ></img>